Stables: Building Horse Riding Stables

 Water is highly important in horse riding stables.
 It is used for horses to drink and for the stable to be cleaned out.
 Good water storage and flow is essential, but so is drainage.
 You must make sure that the products you use can be washed away from horse stables safely.

 Metal is usually used for the roofs of horse stables.
 This is because they are durable and simple to install.
 Metal may not be appropriate for all situations though.
 Remember to provide sufficient ventilation in the roof and install insulation if need be.

-How to Use Stable Mats
+Stables: How to Choose a Horse Stable

 Need to name a horse?
 There are some crackers on here!